limix/CellRegMap/installation.md

 in your command line.

-## Development
+## Developmental mode

-To install CellRegMap in its most recent development mode, clone the directory and install directly by entering
+To use the latest features of CellRegMap you can install the latest version from GitHub by entering

     git clone https://github.com/limix/CellRegMap.git
     cd CellRegMap